2017 New Orleans Saints season

-The 2017 season was the New Orleans Saints' 51st in the National Football League, their 42nd playing home games at the Mercedes-Benz Superdome and their 11th under head coach Sean Payton.
-The team improved on their 7–9 output from the previous season, while achieving an eight-game winning streak after losing their first two contests, their longest streak (tied with their 2011 team) since 2009, when they won Super Bowl XLIV.
+The 2017 season was the New Orleans Saints' 51st in the National Football League (NFL), their 42nd playing home games at the Mercedes-Benz Superdome and their 11th under head coach Sean Payton.
+Thanks to a significantly improved defense and consistent quality on offense, the team improved on their 7–9 output from the previous three seasons, while achieving an eight-game winning streak after losing their first two contests, their longest streak (tied with their 2011 team) since 2009, when they won Super Bowl XLIV.
 In Week 13 the Saints clinched their first winning season since 2013 and swept the Carolina Panthers for the first time since 2011.
 In Week 16, the Saints clinched a playoff spot for the first time since 2013 by defeating the Atlanta Falcons.
 In Week 17, the Saints clinched the NFC South for the first time since 2011 with the Panthers loss to the Falcons.
 This was the first of four consecutive NFC South titles for the Saints.
 On January 7, 2018 the Saints played their divisional rival Carolina Panthers in the playoffs for the first time in franchise history.
 They beat Carolina 31–26 in the Wild Card, but lost 29–24 to the Minnesota Vikings in the Divisional Round in a shocking ending.

 This year was Tom Benson's final season as owner of the Saints, as he died at the age of 90 on March 15, 2018 from influenza.